grafana/mimir/docs/sources/operators-guide/monitor-grafana-mimir/collecting-metrics-and-logs.md

 You can also send the collected metamonitoring metrics to the installation of Mimir or GEM.
 The configuration varies slightly for GEM and Mimir.

-If you have deployed Mimir, then the Helm chart values should look like the following.
+If you have deployed Mimir, then the Helm chart values should look like the following example.
 Replace `HELM_RELEASE_NAME` with the name of your Helm release:

 ```yaml